Margaret Wix Primary School

-P.E lessons will take place on Tuesdays and Fridays with Rising Stars.
-Please come into school wearing your P.E kit on Tuesday and Friday.
+P.E. lessons will take place on Tuesdays and Thursdays.
+Please come into school wearing your P.E kit on these days.
 There is no need to bring a change of clothes.

-Children in Reception will have their one reading practice book changed on Wednesday.
+Children in Reception will have their one reading practice book changed on Monday and Wednesday if they have read at home and are reading it confidently.
 Please ensure your child has their reading book and orange reading record book in their school bag every day.

 Please ensure your child comes to school every day with their coat, as we will go outside whether it be rain, hail, snow or sunshine.